 The final stage is the declaration of independence and recognition.
 Assuming that the split takes place with agreement, this would be a relatively straightforward process.
-Going by other recent examples of states that have seceded peacefully and with the permission of the parent or partner state, such as South Sudan and Montenegro, it wouldn't be difficult to secure wider recognition.
+Going by other recent examples of states that have seceded peacefully and with the permission of the parent or partner state, such Montenegro, it wouldn't be difficult to secure wider recognition.
 It could even join the UN within a matter of weeks.
-However, if the talks broke down and London decided to break away without permission, it seems highly unlikely that it would be widely recognised.
-One or two mischief-makers might choose to recognise it, but that would be it.
+However, if the talks broke down and London decided to break away without permission, it seems highly unlikely that it would be widely recognized.
+One or two mischief-makers might choose to recognize it, but that would be it.
 It would certainly not be able to join the UN, as this requires Security Council approval, which would be withheld by veto-wielding Britain.

 Are there examples of any places more like London than South Sudan that have successfully gone independent?

 Perhaps the most obvious example would be Singapore, which broke away from Malaysia in 1965.
 However, it's an island.
 London would be in the very unusual situation of being surrounded by another state.
 Of course, this isn't unknown.
 Other examples of this are San Marino, which is surrounded by Italy, or Lesotho, which is surrounded by South Africa.